 This treatment service is delivered by counselors who are Licensed/Certified or Certified Interns under the State of Nevada Board of Examiners for Alcohol, Drug and Gambling Counselors and are trained to treat nicotine addiction for all forms of tobacco.

-The Helpline provides three levels of service, including providing information about quitting and other Helpline services (Level I); a self-help and education service with a one-time telephone-based counseling session (Level II); and an intensive 1+ year of nicotine dependence telephone-based counseling treatment (Level III).
+The Helpline provides two levels of service, including providing information about quitting and other Helpline services (information only) or a self-help and education service with a one-time telephone-based counseling session (brief intervention).

-The Helpline also provides an individualized quit plan, education group therapy and a medication assistance program.
+The Helpline also provides an individualized quit plan, and a free supply of nicotine replacement therapy patches as funding allows.

 6375 W. Charleston Blvd., Suite A-100